Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - This solution works well with web applications, where a call goes back and forth...
 - There are a few concerns that need to be addressed.
 - When an application is broken down into smaller microservices.
+- If you take something into account, or take account of something, you consider it when you are thinking about a situation or deciding what to do.

 # Words